thrive-itcr/multi-omics-heterogeneity-analysis/README.md

 ```
 java -jar MOHAtool.jar -computeThresholds=example/quant_006.csv -biomarkerMetricTag=_Cell_Mean
 ```
-First change the working directory to the location of the jar file that has a subdirectory called “example”.
-The next line computes thresholds from a cell stat file with the biomarker measures called quant_006.csv    It will create the threshold filed called quant_006.csv.thresholds.txt
+Next you compute the cell states using the threshold file.
+It requires the inputted cell measures quant_006.csv and the threshold file that was generated in the previous step.
+The output of this step will be a couple files, one of them called “quant_006.csv.MarkerStates.txt”  This will be used as input for the final step.
 ```
 java -jar MOHAtool.jar -computeCellStates=example/quant_006.csv -thresholdFile=example/quant_006.csv.thresholds.txt
 ```